 To win a slander or libel lawsuit, the statement must be false, and there's a requirement of proof the perpetrator knew it was false or either recklessly disregarded the truth.

 What You Might Have To Prove in a Libel and Slander Case

 Individuals who suffered defamation generally have to show they experienced an economic loss as a result.
 In cases of business slander, victims have to prove their livelihoods suffered because of false and disparaging statements about goods or services.

 However, the law recognizes that some lies are so hurtful, you don't have to show an economic loss, including:

-- Criminal accusations
+- Slander of criminal accusations

 - Attacks on a person's business reputation or professional character

-- Sexual allegations, such as a person caused harm to another individual, is impotent, or infected with a sexually-transmitted disease
+- Sexual allegations, such as a person caused harm to another individual, is impotent or infected with a sexually-transmitted disease

 Dallas/Fort Worth Business Litigation Lawyers

-The Fort Worth business attorneys at Samples Ames PLLC can investigate the details of your case and help get the compensation you deserve.
+The Dallas-Fort Worth business attorneys at Samples Ames PLLC can investigate the details of your case and help get the compensation you deserve.
 Simply fill out the quick contact form on this page to get started.